soundwrightpro/FRUITY-NILA/README.md

 * status messages on OLED when corresponding buttons are pushed, eg. **auto** (shift + auto) now shows the snap setting on the OLED
 * **shift + 4D knob** activates the plugin picker, use the 4D knob directions (left, right, up, down) to choose the plugin you want to load (macOS, see known issues)
 * improvements with track names on OLED
+* **shift + 4D button** - switching between mixer, browser, channel rack, playlist and piano roll (when visable)
+* **shift + 4D button** double press opens plugin picker
+* when the mixer is the active window
+  * able to see what the 8 knobs are linked to when you move the 4D jog wheel
+* when playlist is the active window
+  * can add auto markers in playlist (double click to add, double click again at same point to remove)
+  * time/seconds or beats/bars on OLED when playlist is selected (depending on what you have active in FL Studio)
+  * jumping between markers in playlist (left and right on 4d)
+* when broswer is the active window
+  * double press 4D button when plugin or sound is selected.
+Right click menu will open.
+* when the channel rack is the active window
+  * navigating between groups on the channel rack (double click to open menu)

 ##### Known Issues
 * **scale, arp** buttons are exclusive to the Komplete Kontrol and the **ideas** button is exclusive to Machine.